Ty-Fonze/AI-Tradesman/README.md

 # 📈 AI Tradesman - Your Stock Market Assistant

 AI Tradesman is an AI-powered assistant designed to empower traders with smarter decision-making capabilities.
-By leveraging real-time market data, technical analysis, and advanced AI tools, it provides critical insights for trading and investment decisions.
+By leveraging real-time market data, technical analysis, and advanced AI tools, it provides actionable insights for traders.

 ---